FAS Astronomers Blog, Volume 34, Number 1.

 - Jermey Hansen is from Ontario and became an astronaut for the Canadian Space Agency in 2009.
 He holds degrees from the Royal Military College of Canada in Kingston, Ontario.

 The launch of Artemis II is schedule for no earlier than February 6.
-There appears to be three windows to launch Artemis II: February 6-11, March 6-11, and April 1-6.
-We will update this article with further information as the mission unfolds.
+There appears to be three windows to launch Artemis II: February 6-11, March 6-11, and April 1-6, 30.
+All launch times are in the evening EDT.
+You should be able to follow the launch on NASA’s YouTube channel.

 - February 22, 2026: More issues with the fueling tests have pushed the planned launch off to April.